jadecobra/python_tdd_exercises/source/bonus/sleep_duration/index.rst

 how to measure sleep duration
 #################################################################################

-The following tests help write a program_ that calculates the difference between a given sleep and wake time.
+These tests help write a program_ that calculates the difference between a given sleep and wake time.

 .. toctree::
   :titlesonly: